 - Columbia University's School of General Studies accepts high-achieving KCC students for transfer with scholarship.

 - Special programs for non-traditional female students (age 24 or older) at Mount Holyoke College, Smith College, and Wellesley College provide community college transfer pathways with substantial scholarship.

 - The Exploring Transfer (ET) Summer Program at Vassar College provides high-achieving first-generation and disadvantaged community college students a five-week intensive residential experience on full scholarship, enabling students to complete six credits.
 A number of ET students apply and are accepted to Vassar each year to earn their baccalaureate degree.

-Please visit the Office of the Dean of Curriculum, Instruction and Assessment in A-228 or call (718) 368-5029 to find out more information about transfer agreements.
+Please visit the Office of the Provost in A-218 or call (718) 368-5661 to find out more information about Transfer Articulation Agreements.